Florida Reverse Mortgages and Rates

 - Pretty much anything else you can think of

-- Research the best available options based on your requirements by using a qualified and experienced mortgage broker.
+- Research the best available options based on your requirements by using a qualified and experienced loan originator.

 - In order for seniors to be fully aware of the financial implications, they MUST attend third party counseling through official HUD – approved agencies.
 This is to ensure that they understand the type of reverse mortgage they are about to sign.
 Counseling can be arranged by contacting the National HECM Counseling Network or directly through the HUD.